byteSamurai/Q-Learner/README.md

 ![demo](img/demo.png)

 It is based on [q-learner.js](https://github.com/nrox/q-learning.js?files=1) which was translated to Typescript.
-Also its based the [Painless Q-Learning tutorial](http://mnemstudio.org/path-finding-q-learning-tutorial.htm)
+Also its based on the [Painless Q-Learning tutorial](http://mnemstudio.org/path-finding-q-learning-tutorial.htm)

 This project was part of a seminar paper.
 Therefore there are no test available.
 Feel free to add some ;)